jpverkamp/blog/content/reviews/books/Lev Grossman/The Magicians/1 - The Magicians.md

 Well.
 The majority of comments certainly nailed this one.
 Two interesting premises in a trenchcoat wrapped in the guise of cynicism and dark humor, underscored by the most depressed to the point of hard to read main character I think I've read in a long time.

-Interesting enough I'll give the sequel a try (to see where in the world it goes from here, if nothing else).
+Interesting enough I'll give the sequel a try (I really liked the ending twists(ish)).
 I wish it were better.

 <!--more-->